KippAD/portfolio-project-2/README.md

 Here are some examples for features that could be included in further development of the game.

 - **Multiple Users**: Multiple profiles can be stored on the game, meaning that two users can play on the same device without wiping the others data.

+- **More Modals Scenarios**: More modals to react to specific game scenarios, as under the current scope of the project the modal content remains quite generic.

 - **Choosing Quiz Length**: A user can choose longer or shorter quizzes to test themselves further.